Online Dispute Resolution Training: What Are Your Certificate Options?

 Any position that involves helping, treating, teaching, coaching, managing, and motivating others can overlap with the domain of mental health.

-Curious about who takes our Mental Health & Addictions course, or if you could benefit from it yourself?
+Curious about who takes our Community Mental Health & Addictions course, or if you could benefit from it yourself?
 Here's a look at the professions our students come from and why they take this training.

 Read More ❯